Skols93/Timer_PIC16F84A/README.md

 CheckButtons() is a function when used is checking for buttons states and starts or stops the timer to count time, or it resets the timer to 00:00(hours:minutes).

-digit_no is variable for the digit display selector.In every moment of the code it has 4 values, shifting them and determining the position of the seven segment displays.
+digit_no is variable selector for the digit displays.In every moment of the code it has 4 values, shifting them and determining the position of the seven segment displays.

-On PORTB is connected with wires the four bits for the BCD decoder, and the three buttons for starting, stoping and reseting the timer.
+On PORTB are connected with wires the four bits for the BCD decoder, and the three buttons for starting, stoping and reseting the timer.

 PORTA is port on which are connected the four common cathodes.MSB is A3, LSB is A0.